-- The Southern Unit Kettle Moraine State Forest is said to have some of the best mountain bike trails in the country!
+This area is said to have some of the best mountain bike trails in the country!
 This trail system offers 5 different loops each varying in length and difficulty.
 The red loop is a short beginner level loop through open fields, scattered pines, and hardwoods.
 The blue loop consists of tight singletrack and steep rocky hills designed to test physical strength and riding ability.
 In contrast to the technical difficulty of Blue Mound this is the place to crank up the RPM's and carry some speed.
 Check out the trail maps to see which one is right for you and don't forget to buy your trail pass before you go!

-- The Blue Mound State Park offers 12 miles of trail for enthusiasts willing to take the challenge.
+Offers 12 miles of trail for enthusiasts willing to take the challenge.
 The DNR ranked this the best mountain biking trail in Wisconsin in 2007 and 2008.
 Blue Mound State Park offers spectacular views of the dolomite and chert outcroppings and challenges cyclist's bike handling skills.

 Uplands Loop trail is a connector trail which provides about 8 total miles of bike trail.
 The Loop is generally a medium effort trail that is long, winding and grassy with variable grades through open fields, deep brush and woods.
 The Most scenic views are from the top of the East Bluff Trail on the south end.

 BIKING & HIKING TRAILS

-- Sugar River State Trail is a 23 mile recreation trail surfaced with limestone suitable for bicycling, walking and snowmobiling.
+This is a 23-mile recreation trail surfaced with limestone suitable for bicycling, walking and snowmobiling.
 A one-mile stretch in New Glarus is blacktopped and suitable for in-line skating.

-- The Ice Age National Scenic Trail is a National Scenic Trail located entirely within Wisconsin from Interstate State Park on the Minnesota border to Potawatomi State Park on Lake Michigan, the Ice Age Trail winds for more than 1,000 miles, following the edge of the last continental glacier in Wisconsin.
+A National Scenic Trail located entirely within Wisconsin from Interstate State Park on the Minnesota border to Potawatomi State Park on Lake Michigan, the Ice Age Trail winds for more than 1,000 miles, following the edge of the last continental glacier in Wisconsin.

-- Devil's Lake has over 29 miles of hiking trails that vary in skill level.
+Located about an hour north of Madison, this area provides more than 29 miles of hiking trails that vary in skill level.
 There is a one-mile interpretive nature trail and 1.5 miles of trail that are accessible for people with disabilities.

 Dane County offers numerous hiking trails throughout the parks systems.
-View park maps at the Dane County Parks web site.
+View park maps at the Dane County Parks website.